Skip to content

 How the NHS Wheelchair Services are organised and what they will fund varies from region to region; many have a waiting list.
-As a first step, however frustrating this can be, it is important to check whether you are eligible for their help and, if so, either which chair or what financial help they may give you.
+However frustrating this can be, it is important to check whether you are eligible for their help.
 Your consultant, GP, OT or physio will refer you for a wheelchair assessment.

 "We discovered through another SMA family that now the powered wheelchairs provided by the NHS are more robust than 5 years ago, with more functions.
 There is also a possibility to add functions to the powered wheelchair as you need it.
 The advantage of the NHS powered wheelchair is that any maintenance costs is down to them -batteries, repairs, wheels etc.”